Business Email Compromise Attack Tactics

 - Do you have buy-in from the executives that security is a priority and a business enabler?

 - Do you enable law enforcement to help reduce cybercrime by reporting any incidents?

-3. Process: Establishing processes can shift your security defenses from reactive to proactive.
+3. Process: Establishing processes can shift your security defences from reactive to proactive.

-- Do you audit your emails regularly and analyze logs for BEC attacks?
+- Do you audit your emails regularly and analyse logs for BEC attacks?

 - Do you have an email where employees can forward suspicious messages for further investigation?